hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/set-operators.md

 Set Operators play an integral part of the SQL Standard to consolidate separate subqueries into a single one according to traditional set algebra, using UNION, INTERSECT, and EXCEPT to combine them.

+Set operators are available since LiveSQL 4.2.

-Each element in this set algebra is a select query.
+Each element in the set operator syntax is a select query.
 These select queries can be combined into complex set expressions including any combination of the set operators and any number of nested parenthesis to group them.

-## Background

-This important functionality is available starting in version 4.2.
-Although some efforts were made in version 3.0 to include the set operators they were not made public until version 4.2, where they were included with all variants an options.

 ## Examples